Friendly: Ulster Schools battle to win against Italy.

 James Wight breaks from deep for Ulster’s first score.

-A yellow card for Wallace High’s Charlie Irvine after a break by Italy left an understrength Ulster defending an attacking lineout on the 5 meter line and, sure enough, the Italian pack crabbed their way to the line for Scramoncin to claim his second score.
-Andrea Cuoghi knocked over the conversion to give Italy a 5 – 12 lead at the start of the second half.
+A yellow card for Wallace High’s Charlie Irvine after a break by Italy left an understrength Ulster defending an attacking lineout on the 5 meter line and, sure enough, the Italian pack crabbed their way to the line for Scramoncin to claim his second score. knocked over the conversion to give Italy a 5 – 12 lead at the start of the second half.

 An impressive second half from Ben Carson sparked an Ulster Schools comeback.